tryImproving/angular-practise/README.md

 - Back button: back to main page

 Others
-- Use ajax to fetch data  (fetch local data.json)
+- fetch data  (fetch local data.json)
 - handle empty data, fail responses.
 App should not crash with any missing data.
 - Do not reload the page
 - pagination logic should not reset selected products